phaserjs/phaser-ce/README.md

 ### Ionic

-For using phaser-ce with ionic, have a look at the ionic example within project templates.
+For using phaser-ce with [ionic](https://ionicframework.com), have a look at the [ionic example](https://github.com/photonstorm/phaser-ce/tree/master/resources/Project%20Templates/ionic-example) within project templates.
 To get phaser-ce working with ionic in general, you've to extend "only" the webpack config used by ionic.
 To get this done are a few steps are necessary.

-- Install dependencies webpack-merge and expose-loader
+- Install dependencies webpack-merge and expose-loader:

   ```bash
   npm install webpack-merge expose-loader --save-dev
   ```

-- Create a new webpack config setting up expose loader and merging it with the ionic webpack script.
-Have a look at the config within [project template](github.com/photonstorm/phaser-ce/tree/master/resources/Project%20Templates/ionic-example/webpack.config.js)
+- Create a [new webpack config](https://github.com/photonstorm/phaser-ce/blob/master/resources/Project%20Templates/ionic-example/webpack.config.js) setting up expose-loader and merging it with the ionic webpack script.

-- Add own webpack config at package.json, so that ionic will use it
+- Add own webpack config at package.json, so that ionic will use it:

   ```javascript
     "config": {